 Germany only ranks tenth.
 Here, brick and mortar businesses still seem to be in the vanguard of the population.

-Another study, investigating the usage of e-commerce platforms by the different EU countries, identifies Norway, Sweden and the UK to be the heading countries:
+Another study, investigating the usage of e-commerce platforms by the different EU countries, identifies Norway, Sweden, and the UK to be the leading countries:

-At the very end of the ranking are countries like Malta, Slovenia and Spain.
+At the very end of the ranking are countries like Malta, Slovenia, and Spain.
 In Spain, the percentage of individuals who have effectuated at least one online purchase in their life only reaches 31%.
 In other words: Only one out of three Spanish knows the feeling of waiting for an ordered package.
-The other two thirds have never experienced such a purchase but keep to their traditional local business infrastructure, which is consistent of small retail stores and almost no shopping malls or bigger department stores.
-Consequently, Spain incorporates two challenges: Not only is the e-commerce business poorly known, but also the local infrastructure is very ancient with its mom-and-pop stores, which are widely appreciated in this tradition-conscious southern European country.
+The other two-thirds have never experienced such a purchase but keep to their traditional local business infrastructure, which is consistent with small retail stores and almost no shopping malls or bigger department stores.
+Consequently, Spain incorporates two challenges: Not only is the e-commerce business poorly known but also the local infrastructure is very ancient with its mom-and-pop stores, which are widely appreciated in this tradition-conscious southern European country.